Next course implementation workshop is Sunday, May 17 -

 introductory-level geoscience courses.
 To help address this problem, the American Meteorological Society (AMS) developed an introductory climate science course, AMS Climate Studies, which can be added as a general education course.
 This

-highly innovative course has been implemented at more than 110 institutions nationwide since fall 2010, including 52 minority-serving
+highly innovative course has been implemented at 115 institutions nationwide since fall 2010, including nearly 70 minority-serving

 institutions that have joined the AMS Climate Studies Diversity Project.
 This program, along with the highly successful NSF-funded AMS Weather Studies (2002-07) and AMS Ocean Studies (2006-08) Geosciences

-Diversity/National Dissemination Projects, have introduced the introductory-level courses to 210
+Diversity/National Dissemination Projects, have introduced the introductory-level courses to more than 220 minority-serving institutions and well over 24,000 MSI students.

 The AMS encourages course adoption by institutions serving large numbers of minority students through support from the